Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 These are significant as the determine how "stable" the atmosphere is.

 When the sun warms an area of land, it creates heat, which warms up the air around it.
 As this air is unsaturated, it will decrease in temperature at the DALR.
-As it continues to inrcrease in altitude, the temperature reaches the dew point, and the air becomes saturated.[^1]
+As it continues to increase in altitude, the temperature reaches the dew point, and the air becomes saturated.[^1]

 ![enter image description here](https://www.ux1.eiu.edu/~jpstimac/1400/FIG04_021.JPG)

 #### Cloud formation
-Clouds mainy form through convection.
-As an area of ground warms, the local air "parcel" rises - this is amospheric instability.
+Clouds main form through convection.
+As an area of ground warms, the local air "parcel" rises - this is atmospheric instability.
 For this example, let's say that the dew point is 10degrees C lower than the temperature at the surface (as a result of insolation).
 Therefore, as the air has not reached its dew point, it moves upwards at the DALR, and reach the dew point at an altitude of 1km.
 Once it reaches this level, condensation will occur, forming a cloud.
-However, there is still convection occuring, as the air parcel is still warmer than the surrounding ELR.
+However, there is still convection occurring, as the air parcel is still warmer than the surrounding ELR.
 Eventually, the ELR and SALR will be in equilibrium at a given altitude, which marks the point of atmospheric stability and halt of cloud formation

 > Different areas at different times have different dew points. and rates of ELR

 This may be hard to visualise as we cannot see individual clouds and water rising and falling.
 I like to resolve this by remembering that it's not one cloud that forms: it's a whole cloud system that can span 1000s of kilometres; the sun can cause this convection after heating whole continental areas of land.

-If the dry envronmental lapse rate is lower than the ELR, the air parcel that would typically rise is unable to do so as it is cooler than the surroundings and can only rise through force (e.g. topographic changes) as the atmosperic conditions here are stable.
+If the dry environmental lapse rate is lower than the ELR, the air parcel that would typically rise is unable to do so as it is cooler than the surroundings and can only rise through force (e.g. topographic changes) as the atmospheric conditions here are stable.

 #### Ways clouds form

-Air can be cooled, aside from just moving vertially upwards, in several ways, and they create different types of clouds.
+Air can be cooled, aside from just moving vertically upwards, in several ways, and they create different types of clouds.
-- Hot air rises through **convection**, cooling through adiabatic expension, in areas of atmospheric instability.
+- Hot air rises through **convection**, cooling through adiabatic expansion, in areas of atmospheric instability.
 This forms large, puffy cumulus and cumulonimbus clouds - rain and thunderstorms common.
 - Air can move laterally over a cooler area, as **advection**.
 This includes nimbostratus clouds.
 (Remember, as they move into a cooler area, condensation is more likely, with higher dew points)
 - Air can be forced through wind over an area of high topography (mountains) through **orographic lift**, cooling more rapidly and thus reaching the dew point more quickly, forming clouds on the windward side of the mountain.
 This creates orographic rainfall on one side and a rain shadow on the other.
 - When a warmer air mass mixes with a cooler one, the cooler one is heavier and will slide below the warm one.
 This is **frontal lift**.
 The hot air above is lifted by the cool air below, rapidly cooling it and, if this is enough to reach the dew point, the air becomes saturated and clouds form!